bessagroup/f3dasm/docs/source/rst_doc_files/classes/design/experimentdata.rst

 .. note::

-    The :class:`~f3dasm.sampling.Sampler` object will be constructed using the :class:`~f3dasm.design.Domain` object from the config file.
     Make sure you have the :code:`domain` key in your :code:`config.yaml`!
     To see how to configure the :class:`~f3dasm.design.Domain` object with hydra, see  :ref:`this <domain-from-yaml>` section.